 At this point in time, it’s pretty hard to find dish soaps containing phosphates since they were banned in many states about ten years ago.
 However, if you do happen to come across any dish soaps with phosphates, make sure to avoid them.
-When leaked into waterways, they create algal blooms in freshwater, which causes eutrophication, aka the release of excess nutrients into bodies of water.
-Excess nutrients may sound like a good thing, but eutrophication has a sinister impact — it depletes the water of oxygen and slowly kills the aquatic ecosystem.
+When leaked into waterways, they cause eutrophication, aka the release of excess nutrients into bodies of water, which creates algal blooms.
+That may sound like a good thing, but algal blooms have a sinister impact — they deplete the water of oxygen and slowly kills the aquatic ecosystem.

 Believe it or not, many dish soaps contain ingredients derived from crude oil.
 To avoid these ingredients, be on the lookout for mineral oils and any chemical that contains the word “paraffin” or “petrolatum”.